This policy applies to applications to begin study at the University of Leeds in the academic year 2023-24.

 The University will consider all applications fairly and effectively in line with the procedures outlined in this document.
 Unsuccessful applicants may wish to request feedback to understand the reason for the outcome of their application and the process for this can be found in the Decisions and communications with applicants section of this page, under the Feedback heading.

 If, following receipt of feedback, applicants wish to challenge a decision to reject their application, they should email the Head of School for the academic school to which they applied, detailing the nature of their complaint.
 The complaint must be made within 14 days of the decision and contact details can be found on the University’s faculty contacts page.

 When a complaint is received, the Head of School (or nominee not involved in the admissions process) will review the decision to reject the applicant.
 Following this review, the Head of School (or nominee) will email the applicant giving the reasons for their decision, normally within 14 days.

-Applicants who have complained to the Head of School and remain dissatisfied may submit their complaint to the University’s Complaints Officer by emailing email@example.com within 14 days of the Head of School’s response.
+Applicants who have complained to the Head of School and remain dissatisfied may submit their complaint to University’s Complaints Officer: email the Complaints officer via email@example.com within 14 days of the Head of School’s response.
 The Officer (or their nominee) will not review academic or professional judgements that have been made but will review matters relating to process.
 The Officer or nominee will aim to provide a response – a reasoned judgement – within 14 days of receiving a complaint.
 This judgement will represent the University’s final decision on the matter.
 The Officer will report the outcomes of any reviews they conduct to the Recruitment and Portfolio Steering Group.

 Candidates who meet the conditions of their accepted offer by any relevant deadlines will have their place confirmed.
 Undergraduate offer-holders who make the University of Leeds their insurance choice and meet the conditions of their offer will be made unconditional but will not be placed with Leeds unless their firm choice institution rejects them.